- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 Project structure generated with Yeoman

-The project created with Yeoman for a task board usually includes a very similar structure to this, in which each part fulfills a specific role:
+The project created with Yeoman for a task board usually includes a structure very similar to this, in which each part fulfills a specific role:

 - ./manifest.xml or ./manifest.json: the manifest that defines the configuration, permissions, integration with the interface and URL of the web application.